A-Olson8/Portfolio-5/README.md

 ```

--- The Fourth Next step is to make sure that the Phone Numbers column has uniform values (xxx-xxx-xxxx)
+-- The fourth Next step is to make sure that the Phone Numbers column has uniform values (xxx-xxx-xxxx)

 -- The 4 lines of code below strips the '-' and '|' characters so that we're left with (xxxxxxxxxx)